Enalean/tuleap-documentation-en/languages/en/user-guide/project-admin.rst

    -  the file packages and their permissions are copied

+If you create a new project from an archive, the provided archive must contains the project structure only.
+Data (like artifacts or users) must not be included.
+To create an archive with only the project structure see :ref:`project-structure-export`

 After you validate the project registration, the Tuleap Team in charge of your platform reviews the information you submitted and decides